The Man Who Had Three Arms: Critical response

+Reviewing the play from Miami for The Boston Phoenix, Carolyn Clay remarked that "The Man Who Had Three Arms, though well written and bristlingly caustic, is less interesting as a theater piece than as a statement on Albee and what, at 54, he thinks about himself, his career, and his critics. ...
+It is not impossible that if Albee were to divide this harangue into that which we should pay to hear and that which he should pay a competent professional to listen to, he might come up with a coruscating one-act play."

 Frank Rich reviewing the production for The New York Times wrote that it "isn't a play - it's a temper tantrum in two acts...
 One of the more shocking lapses of Mr. Albee's writing is that he makes almost no attempt even to pretend that Himself is anything other than a maudlin stand-in for himself, with the disappearing arm representing an atrophied talent."

 The Christian Science Monitor reviewer wrote: "The Man Who Had Three Arms could well be the bitter complaint of a playwright whose earlier great success has been followed by a wounding decline in popular and critical response.
 In this respect, the play is a sad spectacle.
 Yet it offers passages of eloquence and emotional power.
 Furthermore, in attacking the world, Himself has been well armed with the Albee arsenal of articulate attack weapons."

 The play ran for only 16 performances, at least one of which was booed during the curtain call.
 Albee did not have another new play performed in New York City for the next 11 years.
 He would later insist that, of his many plays, The Man Who Had Three Arms was "the most excoriated of all (by critics, not by audiences)" yet it "remains one of my favorites."